thanpolas/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 #### Decorators

-Decorates are part of Web Components, but actually have _no spec_ (according to the [spec](http://www.w3.org/TR/components-intro/#decorator-section)).
+Decorators are part of Web Components, but actually have _no spec_ (according to the [spec](http://www.w3.org/TR/components-intro/#decorator-section)).
 Apparently they might look something like this, with their intention to enhance or override the presentation of an existing element.
 So ignore them for now, I guess.

 {% highlight html %}
 <decorator id="details-open">